TheShonuff/My-Eleventy-Blog/content/posts/2022/end-of-an-era.md

 ### Svelte

-I've begun experimenting with another framework for a new project at[Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
+I've begun experimenting with another framework for a new project at [Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
 This time I've decided to use Svelte.
 Scott Tolinski from one of my favorite podcast [Syntax.fm](https://syntax.fm/), is always championing the framework.
 So I thought this was a great opportunity to try it out.
 I gotta say, so far I'm in love with this.
 It's so simple and elegant I don't see myself reaching for anything else in the future unless it's absolutely required.

 So far the [project](https://creative-gelato-398182.netlify.app/) from Frontend mentor is coming along nicely.
 At the time of writing I haven't really documented anything worth sharing yet.
 I'll probably create a post outlining some of my findings that I've noted for future projects.